 On this trip we also said good-bye to some of our Road Scholars at Nuremberg.
 Our excursion was offered in three flavors: Amsterdam to Budapest, Amsterdam to Nuremberg/Munich, and Munich/Nuremberg to Budapest.
 It was a sad parting from friends we had gotten to know, but we welcomed four new Road Scholars who joined us here.

-Nuremberg had been a well-preserved medieval city, but the Allies bombed it to smithereens during WWII.
-It was the major industrial center of southern Germany and therefore a prime target.
+Nuremberg had been a well-preserved medieval city before WWII, but the Allies bombed it to smithereens.
+It was the major industrial center of southern Germany and a prime target.
 Only Dresden was as destroyed.
 Although the center city has been rebuilt to look as it did, it is a reproduction.
-Ironically, considering this destruction, Nuremburg was the site of the post-war military tribunal that sentenced so many surviving Nazi leaders to death or imprisonment.
+Ironically, considering this destruction, Nuremburg was the site of the post-war military tribunal that sentenced many surviving Nazi leaders to death or imprisonment.
 More on this later.

 Hitler considered Nuremberg the quintessential German city, for whatever twisted reason, and located many monumental Nazi works here.

 We passed the former SS Barracks on our way to the rally area.
 The central balcony gave Hitler a place to stand and exhort the faithful.

 After the war the barracks were used by the US occupation forces.

 Now, in an excess of irony, this is the HQ of the Federal Office for Migration and Refugees.

 Our destination was the Nazi Party Rally Grounds comprising, among other sites, the Zeppelin Field and the unfinished Congress Hall.
 We would visit these two.
 The Wikipedia link above has an overview of all the sites plus pictures of the Zeppelin Field in its heyday.